 But Bastar Dussehra is preceded by an obscure festival called Goncha.
-Bastar being a tribal land, every festival is intertwined to elements of nature.
+Bastar is tribal land, every festival is intertwined to elements of nature.
 Here, 13 festivals are celebrated in the duration of 12 months and Goncha is the 13th festival.
-Last Monsoon, my share of the first hand experience of Goncha festival at Bastar, Chhattisgarh, led me to understand more properly the tribal culture over here and it also aroused a deep interest in the ethnographic diversity.
+Last Monsoon, my share of the first-hand experience of Goncha festival at Bastar, Chhattisgarh, led me to understand more properly the tribal culture over here and it also aroused a deep interest in the ethnographic diversity.

 History of Goncha festival